easolhq/easolhq.github.io/docs/reference/objects/product/modifier.md

 The modifier object will behave slightly differently depending on how it is accessed.
-- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), some methods will return a result that is specific to that given date.
+- When accessed through an [experience slot]({% link docs/reference/objects/product/experience_slot.md %}), some methods will return a result that is specific to that given slot.
-- When accessed independently or through a product, those methods will take into account all upcoming dates on the product.
+- When accessed independently or through a product, those methods will take into account all upcoming slots on the product.

 Please check the method descriptions for more details.